openharmony/docs/en/device-dev/guide/device-clock-guide.md

 ## Signing and Packaging<a name="section10601181101516"></a>

 After finishing writing the app code, you need to sign and package the app before running it on a real device.
-For details, see  [Signing and Packaging Guide](../../application-dev/quick-start/configuring-the-openharmony-app-signature.md).
+For details, see  [Configuring the OpenHarmony App Signature](../../application-dev/quick-start/configuring-the-openharmony-app-signature.md).

 ## Running on the Real Device<a name="section092721731511"></a>